Android Virtual Machine

 Create a virtual machine with VMID 100 and select the corresponding storage disk

-Select the Android image, then choose Linux for Type and select the option containing version 2.6 for Version
+Select the Android image, then choose Linux for Type and choose an option with version 2.6 for Version

-Select Vmware compatible for Graphic card, other options as shown in the default image
+Select Vmware compatible for Graphic card, other options are default as shown

-Allocate at least 4G of memory, enter at least 4096
+Memory should be at least 4GB, enter at least 4096

-Select vmbr1 for bridge binding, choose VirtIO (paravirtualized) for Model, and uncheck the Firewall option
+Select vmbr1 for the network bridge, choose VirtIO (paravirtualized) for Model, and uncheck Firewall

 After clicking the continue button, the template is successfully created.
-You need to manually click start and enter the VNC interface
+You need to manually start it and enter the VNC interface

-After entering the boot screen, select the option starting with Installation
+After entering the boot menu, select the option starting with Installation

-Next, you need to create and write to the disk.
-If you can't select it, press the 'c' key on the keyboard to select it
+Then you need to create disk partitions.
+If you can't select it, press the keyboard button 'c' to select it

 Choose not to use GPT format

-When the blank disk is displayed, select New
+When the empty disk is displayed, select New

 Select partition type Primary